Grey's Anatomy | A pillar in the modern TV era

 The TV drama is not short on dramatic tension or narrative turnover, either.
-Death, marriage, plane crashes, electrocutions, divorce, bankruptcy, fidelity, infidelity are just starters.
-It explores the permutations of action and plot for both doctors and patients ad Infinitum.
-It maximizes the links between the characters’ and patients lives’ dramatically.
+Death, marriage, plane crashes, electrocutions, divorce, bankruptcy, fidelity, and infidelity are just starters.
+It explores the permutations of action and plot for doctors and patients ad Infinitum.
+It maximizes the links between the characters and patients’ lives dramatically.
 At its peak, it roped in twenty million viewers per episode.
 Indie rock songs characterize the more emotional moments, while soliloquy provides psychological context to the plot.

 Watching the compulsively endearing Dr. Meredith Grey (Ellen Pompeo) and her co-workers’ lives inside the Grey-Sloan Memorial Hospital could seem awkwardly comfortable.
-It’s a never-ending drama, partly redolent of a competitive soap opera strewn with blood, emotions, and human frailty and triumph, fired by love, lust, labor, and learning.
+It’s a never-ending drama, partly redolent of a competitive soap opera strewn with blood, emotions, human frailty, and triumph, fired by love, lust, labor, and learning.

 A pop culture phenomenon